ReproNim/reproschema-protocol-cookiecutter/README.md

 ## Prerequisites

-The following are required and recommended tools for using this cookiecutter and the ReproSchema protocol that it generates.
+The following are required and recommended tools for using this cookiecutter and the ReproSchema protocol it generates.
 This is all a one-time setup, so if you have already done it, skip to the [next section](#creating-a-new-project)!

   * **pipx**

     pipx is a tool for managing isolated Python-based applications.
 It is the recommended way to install Poetry and cruft.
-To install pipx follow the instructions here: https://pypa.github.io/pipx/installation/
+To install `pipx` follow the instructions here: https://pypa.github.io/pipx/installation/

-  * **Poetry**

-    Poetry is a Python project management tool.
-You will use it in your generated project to manage dependencies and build distribution files.
-If you have pipx installed you can install Poetry by running:
-     ```shell
-     pipx install poetry
-     ```
-     For other installation methods see: https://python-poetry.org/docs/#installation

   * **cruft**

-    cruft is a tool for generating projects based on a cookiecutter (like this one!) as well as keeping those projects updated if the original cookiecutter changes.
-Install it with pipx by running:
+    cruft is a tool for generating projects based on a cookiecutter (like this one!) and keeping those projects updated if the original cookiecutter changes.
+Install it with `pipx` by running:
     ```shell
     pipx install cruft
     ```
     You may also choose to not have a persistent installation of cruft, in which case you would replace any calls to the `cruft` command below with `pipx run cruft`.

-## Creating a new project
+## Creating a new protocol

-### Step 1: Generate the project files
+### Step 1: Generate the protocol files

-To generate a new LinkML project run the following:
+To generate a new Reproschema protocol, run the following:

 ```bash
 cruft create https://github.com/ReproNim/reproschema-protocol-cookiecutter